 The second major activity is increased community engagement in the process of restoring the irrigation canals.
 By that, ADRA formed Cash for Work (CFW).
 Participants are selected according to criteria and physical condition in a healthy or not sick condition.
 To provide social security and protection for workers, workers receive BPJS employment (The Indonesian National Health Insurance).

 This project will utilize conditional, restricted cash transfer and conditional unrestricted CFW modality using the regional bank of Bank Sulawesi Tengah (Bank Sulteng).
-Bank Sulteng is owned by Central Sulawesi Government and ADRA Indonesia is already using their services for cash transfer program on early livelihood recovery in Sigi District.
+Bank Sulteng is owned by Central Sulawesi Government and ADRA Indonesia is already using their services for the cash transfer program on early livelihood recovery in Sigi District.

 Increased community engagement in the process of restoring the irrigation canals

-The project will also identify local suppliers, vendors and connect to the Bank Sulteng to become part of the recommended suppliers from whom beneficiaries purchase agriculture inputs.
-Once a simple business plan has been completed by the beneficiaries, they should submit ID card to get a bank account and the bank will issue the card which can be used in the selected suppliers/vendors to purchase agriculture inputs.
-Indeed, the beneficiaries can also purchase agriculture tools or equipment according to their urgent needs to starting their agriculture business.
+The project will also identify local suppliers, vendors, and connect to the Bank Sulteng to become part of the recommended suppliers from whom beneficiaries purchase agriculture inputs.
+Once a simple business plan has been completed by the beneficiaries, they should submit an ID card to get a bank account and the bank will issue the card which can be used in the selected suppliers/vendors to purchase agriculture inputs.
+Indeed, the beneficiaries can also purchase agriculture tools or equipment according to their urgent needs for starting their agriculture business.